 - Top 10 Best Shower Faucets You’ll Need For Your Bathroom 2023

 - How To Fix A Leaky Shower Faucet?

 - How To Clean Glass Shower Door: Effortless Methods To Try Asap

-- How To Clean A Fiberglass Shower With No Effort In 2021
+- Amazing Plans On How To Clean A Smelly Shower Drain 2023

 Another technique is to use a water-pressure gauge, a specialized tool that can assess the water pressure.
 Attach it to a hose bib and check the psi.
 If it’s somewhere between 40-60 when you open the valve, the pressure is not adequate.

 Common Causes Of Low Water Pressure

 Before getting to work, you will have to determine what’s the problem.
 Is it something related to the plumbing?
 Is the showerhead faulty and needs to be replaced?
 Well, you don’t have to rely on pure guesswork – check out the following section.

 1. Low-Flow Showerhead

 The low-flow showerhead is no longer widely used, and the chances are that you can only find it in California nowadays.
 Admittedly, it works wonders in saving energy and reducing your water bills, but it’s a nightmare for shower lovers.